pvtrov/theory-of-concurrency/TheDiningPhilosophersProblem/README.md

-# The Dining Philosophers problem
+# The Dinning Philosophers problem

 This is one of the classic problems in concurrency theory.
 The basic formulation of the problem is as follows: